Some vintage rugs from the mid-20th century golden age of home design look surprisingly current.

 That saying “old is new again” is never more true than when it comes to home décor.
-Revival styles cross oceans and centuries; they are embellished and sampled.
+Revival styles cross oceans and centuries.
+They are embellished and sampled.
 And yet, sometimes originals manage to look so fresh and contemporary it’s surprising to learn they are 20 or 50 or even 80 years old.
-Vintage and antique rugs acquired by the high-end retailer Nazmiyal, in New York, would be great for a design quiz.
+Vintage rugs, and some antique carpets acquired by the high-end retailer Nazmiyal, in New York, would be great for a design quiz.
 I doubt that even a European furniture expert could correctly ID the age and origin of every one.
 So have some fun and test yourself – before reading about each of the rugs we’re showing ask yourself: ♦ New or Old? ♦ Where was it made?

 Zebra?
 Stylized feathers?
-This rug looks so contemporary it’s difficult to believe it date from the 1920s when vibrant (and nearly indestructible) wool rugs designed for export to Europe and America were made in China with Art Deco styles.
-While it’s not known if this rug was made by Nichols, perhaps the most famous manufacturer, it is a standard 8’10” x 11’6” (about 9’ x 12’) size.
-The clue here is that the design is directional – a key characteristic of Chinese Art Deco rugs.
+This rug looks so contemporary it’s difficult to believe it dates from the 1920s when vibrant (and nearly indestructible) wool rugs designed for export to Europe and America were made in China with Art Deco styles.
+While it’s not known if this rug is by Nichols, perhaps the most famous manufacturer, it is a standard 8’10” x 11’6” (about 9’ x 12’) size.
+The clue here is that the design is directional – one key characteristic of Chinese Art Deco rugs.

 This rug isn’t sold at Crate & Barrel though if they reproduced a nubby rag rug in the same colors as this vintage Swedish runner (2’ x 5’1”), it would likely be a sell out.